HR General Administrative and University Policies

 - Authorization for Purchases of Goods and Services

 - Purchases in amounts of $500 or less shall be approved by the appropriate Department head (Dean/Director or above) with the use of a Purchase Order or Check Request.
-Single transactions involving amounts of $200 or less (which are not travel related) should be processed through petty cash for reimbursement, if possible.
-Reasonable care should be used to prevent the use of petty cash payment for transactions over $200 broken into increments of less than $200.
+Single transactions involving amounts of $200 or less (which are not travel-related) should be processed through petty cash for reimbursement, if possible.
+Reasonable care should be used to prevent the use of petty cash payments for transactions over $200 broken into increments of less than $200.

 - Purchases in amounts up to $5,000 require the Purchasing Office to obtain or receive from the requesting department, a minimum of two price quotations in written form before purchasing authorization may be granted.
 The Purchasing Department reasonably may use its discretion to determine if additional price quotations/bids are necessary.

 - Purchases for amounts $5,000 or greater require competitive sealed bids/proposals to be solicited in cooperation with the Department Head through the Purchasing Department.
 The Vice President for Fiscal Affairs or the President or the President’s delegate as contained in the President’s written signature delegation authorization included herein by reference and attached, shall authorize all purchases and contracts at this level.